Christopher Juckins

 - * Clear all history from Firefox before testing phpmyadmin +

-- * Check httpd logs for any errors, such as mod security +
+- * Check httpd logs for any errorssuch as mod security +

 - * uninstall [[https://phoenixnap.com/kb/setup-configure-modsecurity-on-apache|mod_security]] if necessary +